 - Wash tools and work surfaces used to clean game birds with soap and water, then disinfect with a 10% bleach solution.

 - Separate raw meat, and anything it touches, from cooked or ready-to-eat foods to avoid contamination.

-- Cook game birds thoroughly-meat should reach an internal temperature of 155 to 165 degrees Fahrenheit to kill disease organisms and parasites.
+- Cook game birds and poultry thoroughly-meat should reach an internal temperature of 165 degrees Fahrenheit to kill disease organisms and parasites.

 More information on avian flu is available on the following links: